electron/website/blog/electron-15-0.md

 The Electron team is excited to announce the release of Electron 15.0.0!
 You can install it with npm via `npm install electron@latest` or download it from our [releases website](https://www.electronjs.org/releases/stable).
 Continue reading for details about this release and please share any feedback you have!

-The Electron team is excited to announce the release of Electron 15.0.0!
-You can install it with npm via `npm install electron@latest` or download it from our [releases website](https://www.electronjs.org/releases/stable).
-Continue reading for details about this release and please share any feedback you have!

 ## Notable Changes

 ### Electron Release Cadence Change